(918) 250-7663

 Tulsa’s Winter Weather Threats to Your Roof

-The city’s rapid temperature changes cause roofing materials to expand and contract.
-Over time, this constant movement can create small cracks in shingles and loosen fasteners or seals around flashing, making your roof more vulnerable to leaks.
+Our region is famous for 60-degree afternoons followed by 20-degree nights.
+This rapid temperature flux causes roofing materials to expand and contract.
+Over time, this movement creates micro-cracks in shingles and loosens the fasteners or seals around your flashing.

 How to Inspect Your Roof for Winter Damage